 On March 5, 2008, a former employee commenced an action against the Company in California state court (Evan Johnson v.
 Zumiez, Inc., et al., Case No. RG08374968, Alameda County Superior Court, filed March 5, 2008) alleging that the Company failed to pay all overtime wages owing to him and other employees in California, failed to provide meal breaks as required by California law, failed to provide employees with proper itemized wage statements (pay stubs) as required by California law, and failed to pay terminated employees waiting time penalties under California Labor Code section 203.
-Plaintiff then filed a first amended complaint which added an additional claim that employees under age 18 worked more hours than permitted by the Labor Code; the first amended complaint also seeks to recover penalties under the Private Attorney General Act for alleged violation of various Labor Code sections.
-The suit was filed as a putative class action, but no motion requesting certification of the case as a class action has been filed.
-The Company has filed an answer to the first amended complaint and discovery is being conducted.
-No trial date has been set.
-At this early stage of the case, we estimate that the Company's potential exposure for settlement would range from \$0 to \$600,000.
-However, these matters are subject to inherent uncertainties and our view on these matters may change in the future.
+On July 16, 2009, the Company announced that it had reached an agreement to settle.
+The settlement agreement, which is subject to documentation and court approval, provides for a claims made settlement expected to cost the Company approximately \$1.3 million which includes settlement awards to class members, an incentive payment to the plaintiff, attorney's fees and costs, and claims administration costs.
+This accrued charge was recorded in selling, general and administrative expenses in the condensed consolidated statement of operations for the three months ended August 1, 2009.

 A putative class action, Chandra Berg v.
 Zumiez Inc., was filed against the Company in the Los Angeles Superior Court under case number BC408410 on February 25, 2009.
-The action alleges causes of action for failure to pay overtime wages to present and former store managers in California, failure to provide meal periods and rest breaks to store managers, failure to reimburse retail employees for clothing required by the Company's dress code, failure to reimburse retail employees for business expenses, failure to provide store managers with accurate itemized wage statements, failure to pay terminated store managers all wages due at the time of termination, unfair business practices and declaratory relief.
+The action alleges causes of action for failure to pay overtime wages to present and former store managers in California, failure to provide meal periods and rest breaks to store managers, failure to reimburse retail employees for clothing required by the Company's dress code, failure to reimburse retail employees for clothing required by the Company's dress code, failure to managers all wages due at the time of termination, unfair business practices and declaratory relief.
 The Company has filed an answer to the Complaint and discovery is being conducted.
-No motion requesting certification of the case as a class action has been filed, and no trial date has been set.
+No motion requesting certification of the case as a class action has been filed.
 At this early stage of the case, it is not possible to estimate the amount or range of potential loss with any degree of certainty.